Skip to main content

 Toxic Technology

 Like a virus infecting a host cell, technology has embedded itself within human society, hijacking our natural behaviours.
 Information flows as rapidly and chaotically as viral particles, overwhelming our cognitive and emotional systems.
 As immune cells of the planet, we should be identifying and neutralizing harmful influences—but instead, this viral load has compromised our function.
-Now, the spread of tech and data drives behaviour that no longer serves the Earth but serves the virus itself.
+Now, the spread of tech and data drives behaviour that no longer serves the Earth but serves the needs of the virus itself.

 Stewards with a Greater Purpose